parcelLab/parcellab-zendesk-app/README.md

 A Zendesk ticket sidebar app to check order status via parcelLab API.
 Project structure is based on [zendesk/app_scaffold](https://github.com/zendesk/app_scaffold)

+## Support

+If you have any specifc questions, please feel free to contact Andre (hmmmsausages / andre@parcellab.com)

 ## Prerequisite

 To successfully test the integration of this Zendesk with a live Zendesk portal and package the Zendesk app for a production release, you will need the Zendesk app tools (`zat`), which is a CLI Ruby app.